Engee documentation

 Out[0]:

-As we can see from the simulation results, we get good BER values at the output.
-If we do more detailed tuning of interleaving and scrambling, we can get even better picture quality.
-For this purpose you are provided with the second script SSTV_test.
-There is no unnecessary description in it, but only the code of this project.
+As can be seen from the simulation results, we get good BER values at the output.
+If we take a closer look at the interleaving and scrambling settings, we can get an even better picture quality.
+For these purposes, you are provided with a second script SSTV_test.
+There is no superfluous description in it, but only the code of this project is given.

 Conclusion

-In this example, we have looked at the possibilities of modelling a slow-motion TV-based image transfer protocol in Engee, and we have explored the many tools that allow us to run such projects in Engee.
-As you can see from our example, Engee has all the necessary features and tools for these models, and they work correctly.
+In this example, we examined the modeling capabilities of the slow-scan television-based image transmission protocol in Engee, and also explored many tools that allow us to perform such projects in Engee.
+As you can see from our example, Engee has all the necessary functions and tools for these models, and they work correctly.